impacthubauckland/www/content/programmes/poipoia-te-kākano/index.md

 * Marketing Strategies and
 * Customer/User Discovery and Experience.

-These topics will be delivered by experts in the field.
-Developing an entrepreneurial mindset and knowing yourself is also key to everyone’s entrepreneurial journey.
+Experts in the field will deliver these topics.
+Developing an entrepreneurial mindset and knowing yourself is also key to everyone’s programmejourney.
 For that reason, we will also include discussions on what it means to have an Entrepreneurial Mindset and some key differences between being an entrepreneur vs an employee.

 {{< ctabutton text="EOI Form" link="https://forms.gle/Jr9ohXMKVyTogHke7" >}}